Zen to Go Logo

 Differences between lymphatic drainage and relaxing massage

-A comparative table to clearly distinguish the objectives, techniques, and sensations of a lymphatic drainage massage versus a traditional massage.
+A comparative table to clearly distinguish the objectives, techniques, and sensations of lymphatic drainage massage versus a traditional massage.

 Feature